CrewMates-Open-Source/EduHelp/Starter.md

-1. Fork this repository.
+1. Fork this repository .
+(Using Fork option on the top right corner of the repository)

-2. Clone the forked repository.
+2. Clone the forked repository in your local.
+(Use the command given below)
 ```
   git clone   https://github.com/CrewMates-Open-Source/EduHelp
 ```